Digipolitan/parallax-view-controller-transition/README.md

 ### Configuration

-You can customize the component with few options:
+You can customize the component with these options:

 ```swift
 let viewController = UIViewController()